maarten-pennings/6502/1clock/README.md

 - [1.6.
 Triple clock module](#16-Triple-clock-module) - A standard clock module

 ## 1.1.
 Clock - crystal

+> **Terminology**
+> An _oscillator_ is a circuit whose output oscillates.
+This output signal is used as a _clock_ for some circuit.
+Oscillators have three pins VCC, GND, OUT.
+The circuit is usually a feedback loop around a "frequency determining element" or _resonator_.
+The resonator can be a (quartz) crystal, which is accurate and relatively temperature independent.
+The resonator can also be a ceramic element rather than quartz; cheaper but less stable.
+Resonators have two wires.

 We can build our own oscillator using a crystal as resonator.